yukio708/gfarm-http-gateway/README.md

 - Default variables are overridden by `gfarm-http.conf`
 - These variables are overridden by environment variables

-!!!!!!!!!!!
-- Environment variables
-  - TODO ...
-  - GFARM_HTTP_SASL_MECHANISIMS
-    - Specifies the mechanisms to be used for SASL authentication, separated by spaces.
-    - (SEE ALSO: man gfarm2.conf)
-  - GFARM_HTTP_ALLOW_ANONYMOUS
-    - allow anonymous access (default: false)

 ## Start server

 ### Start for clients on localhost (127.0.0.1)